-For optimal airflow we let the IC stick out 2mm.
-Since this Galaxy cabinet has an internal width of 104mm, at both sides of the PCB is a 2mm gap and air can flow from under the PCB.
+For optimal airflow we let the IC stick out 2mm, so air can flow between the heatsink and PCB > better performance.

+No Since this Galaxy cabinet has an internal width of 104mm, there is also 2mm left at the other side of the PCB.